garavsoni1234/Minesweeper/README.md

 displayed in the square.
 When the player marks the square as definitely containing a mine, a flag, represented as <code>F</code> is displayed in the square.
-The player can mark or reveal any square in the grid, even squares that have already been marked or reveleaed.
+The player can mark or reveal any square in the grid, even squares that have already been marked or revealed.
 The logic for determining what happens to the square is always the same.

 The game is won when both all of the mines are located (i.e., all squares